-Tests: There are 3 major exams and each will consist of multiple-choice, matching, essay, and short answer-type questions.
+Tests: There are 3 major exams and each will consist of multiple-choice, matching, essay, and short answer-type questions, and will be worth 730 points.
+(Don't panic!
+There won't be 365 two-point questions - just a standard number of questions).
+Tests total 2,190 points and constitute 46.4% of the total course grade.